 Michel Seuphor, Piet Mondrian, Sa Vie, son Oeuvre, 1956

-We spoke earlier of works in which the large square form opens up and its inner field expands beyond the finite area of the canvas.
+We spoke earlier of works in which the large square form opens up and its inner field expands beyond the limited space of the canvas.
 Let us now consider the following sequence of works.
-In Fig. 1 the large white field of square proportions is nearly all contained inside the perimeter of the painting.
-The large square expands toward the left (Fig. 11) and is mostly outside the canvas in Fig. 12, where the areas to be seen are in actual fact vertical rectangles:
+In Fig. 1 the large white field of approximate square proportions is nearly all contained inside the perimeter of the painting.
+The approximate square field expands toward the left (Fig. 11) and is mostly outside the canvas in Fig. 12, where the areas to be seen are in actual fact vertical rectangles:

 There is a vertical line running through the square in these new compositions.